 …then you might like the Dumfries & Galloway Arts Festival from 22 – 31 May.

-Covering a range of high quality performance arts, including dance, theatre, music, comedy and spoken word, Scotland’s largest rural multi-arts festival isn’t only for theatre lovers – in fact fans of all things thespian will find plenty to tickle their fancy here.
-The full programme for Dumfries & Galloway Arts Festival will be released soon.
+Covering a range of high quality performance arts, including dance, theatre, music, comedy and spoken word, Dumfries & Galloway Arts Festival, Scotland’s largest rural multi-arts festival, isn’t only for theatre lovers – in fact fans of all things thespian will find plenty to tickle their fancy here.

 For dramatic entertainment featuring up and coming talent pick one of these: